sharma-mohit/platform-core/docs/PRD.md

 ### GitOps
 - Bootstrap FluxCD for continuous delivery
-- Sync application manifests from Git
+- Sync application manifests from Git using FluxCD and Kustomize
-- Manage Helm releases via GitOps overlays
+- Manage Helm releases and Kustomize overlays via GitOps
 - Support for app rollback and promotion

 ### CI/CD